Submissions

 Table 1.
 Table label.

-Including symbols and equations in the text, the variable name and style must be consistent with those in the equations.
-Equations should be centered and numbered at the right margin of the same line; the equation number is enclosed with open and close parenthesis ().
+When including symbols and equations in the text, the variable name and style must be consistent with those in the equations.
+Equations should be centered and numbered at the right margin of the same line, and the equation number should be enclosed with a parenthesis ().

 For example: